 Caprese Skewers

-• 1 lb. cherry tomatoes tomatoes
+• 1 lb. cherry tomatoes

 • 1 large bunch fresh basil

-• 1 loaf crusty Ciabatta bread
+• 1 loaf ciabatta bread (or another crusty loaf)

 Balsamic Reduction